Alibates Flint Quarries National Monument is protected by the National Park Service and is the only National Monument in Texas.

 Visitors to the Black Canyon experience highly technical rock climbing, as well as adventurous backwoods hiking for expert outdoor enthusiasts.

-From 1909 to 1965, Blackwell School was the sole public education institution for Hispanic students in Marfa, Texas.
+From 1909 to 1965, Blackwell School was the sole public education institution for Mexican and Mexican American children in Marfa, Texas.

 Canyon de Chelly is unique among National Park Service units, as it is comprised entirely of Navajo Tribal Trust Land that remains home to the canyon community.